-5.2 Approval of this report will endorse the continued implementation of the Council's Treasury Management Strategy by the Assistant Chief Executive (Corporate Resources and Section 151 Officer).
+5.2 Approval of this report will endorse the continued implementation of the Council's Treasury Management Strategy by the Executive Director of Resources (Section 151 Officer).

 Risks

 5.3 There are no further risks issues other than those already detailed in this report.